NHSDigital/nhs-login-help-centre/src/provewhoyouare/withoutid.md

 ## How to prove who you are without photo ID

-You can prove who you are without sending photo ID if your GP is in England.
+You can prove who you are without sending photo <span aria-label="I.D.">ID</span> if your GP is in England.
 If you are registered for your GP surgery's online services, you will have been given 3 registration details.

 The 3 registration details are: